Giskard-AI/giskard-hub/script-docs/hub/ui/annotate/review_test_results.rst

 Conversation structure
 ______________________

 A conversation, or test case, is composed of a sequence of messages between the **user** and the **assistant**, alternating between each role.
 When designing your test cases, you can provide conversation history by adding multiple turns (multi-turn), but the conversation should always end with a **user** message.
-The agent's next **assistant** completion will be generated and evaluated at test time.
+The agent's next **assistant** completion will be generated and evaluated at test case time.

 Simple conversation
 ___________________